hvolschenk/iamcare/CONTRIBUTING.md

 ```

 _There is an issue where you have to run `php artisan config:clear` inside the
 container first before the test will connect to the database.
-I you know how to
+If you know how to
 fix this, help would be greatly appreciated._

 ### Client testing